krabelize/zscaler-sentinel-phishing-attack/README.md

 Next, an incident response investigation can be started by the SOC team, depending on the nature of the attack and possible victims.

 GAP: users who clicked on the phishing link on their smartphones or tablets.
+Furthermore, targetted phishing attacks might not fall under the threshhold count within the KQL query.
+Moreover, newely registered domains, or subdomains and FDQNs of trusted domains are not in queried of this use-case.

 Goal: detect phishing campaigns which did not get blocked or detected by Microsoft 365 or Google Workspace.